Scenario-Cloud/web-developer-exam/README.md

 	d.
 Project should be required and should enforce Foreign Key constraints.

-11. Make a logic that persits 'Attachment' objects for a given 'Document'.
+11. Make a logic that persists 'Attachment' objects for a given 'Document'.
 Persisting Attachments should have these conditions:

     a.
 Filename field should be required.